 A Demand Resource's Available ICAP to offer into an Incremental Auction is determined based on pre-registration confirmation process in the Capacity Exchange system for such Incremental Auction and PJM's approval of the Curtailment Service Provider's DR Sell Offer Plan for such Incremental Auction.
 A Demand Resource's Existing Available ICAP is determined based on the CSP's completion of the pre-registration process and the DR Existing Setup process in the Capacity Exchange system.
 A Demand Resource's Planned Available ICAP is determined based on PJM's approval of planned MWs in the CSP's DR Sell Offer Plan and the CSP's completion of the DR Planned Setup process in the Capacity Exchange system.
 A Demand Resource's Available ICAP is equal to the Existing Available ICAP and Planned Available ICAP.
-A Demand Resource's Existing Available ICAP and Planned Available ICAP.
-A Demand Resource's Existing Available ICAP and Planned Available ICAP.
 A Demand Resource's Existing Available ICAP and Planned Available ICAP is further classified by the CSP in the DR Existing/Planned Setup process as MWs intend to offer as Annual Capacity Performance and MWs intend to offer as Summer-Period Capacity Performance.
 Such classification is used to establish the maximum Existing/Planned Available ICAP that may be offered as Capacity Performance (annual) and maximum Existing/Planned Available ICAP that may be offered as Seasonal Capacity Performance (summer).